 The Town owns a number of properties of various sizes.
 Many are small parcels of land picked up over the years through tax default, which are too small for development according to the Town zoning bylaw.
-The largest town-owned property is an 86-acre forest parcel on Poor Farm Road adjacent to the school, referred to as the Sheldon Community Forest.
+The largest public property is an 86-acre forest parcel on Poor Farm Road adjacent to the school, referred to as the Sheldon Community Forest.
 Formerly, a committee was responsible for trail maintenance on the site.
 In recent years, maintenance has not been kept up, and many trails are in disrepair.
 However, the forest remains heavily used by the school.
+The property is owned by the Northern Mountain Valley Union Unified School District.